rohithegde/rohithegde.github.com/_posts/2018-01-07-checklist-for-onboarding-developers-to-a-project.md

 - The quest to carry out [greenfield development](https://en.wikipedia.org/wiki/Greenfield_project){:target="_blank" rel="nofollow"} - the dream of a lot of developers...especially the newcomers.
 I can't fault them.
 Most legacy applications have a bad name.
 [!["Dilbert - Legacy code"](/assets/images/dilbert_legacy_dt061208.gif "Dilbert - Legacy code")](http://dilbert.com/strip/2006-12-08){:target="_blank" rel="nofollow"}
 - However, the history of the application matters.
 Its life time, the quality of refactoring if any, the quality of the people who have worked on it, the type of management supporting it  - all play a role in its maintenability.
--  Working on an existing application need not be that bad.
-Opportunities to refactor code for optimization, performance improvement often come up in such applications leading to a lot of learning.
-- But it helps to have a smooth & structured transition.
-I created a checklist which I use whenever I move into a project.
+- It helps to have a smooth & structured transition.
+I created a checklist which I use whenever I move into a project or others move into my project.

 ## Checklist
 1. **Meeting with the Project manager(PM) / Scrum Master(SM) / Team Lead(TL)**